RELEASE YOUR CHILD'S FULL POTENTIAL

 In the end, you need to trust your gut, both before and after you choose a tutor.
 If you feel a tutor is not going to be the right one for your child, or if you feel it just isn't working out after several lessons, then that particular tutor may not be a good fit.
 Give your tutor a fair chance to make an impact, and then continue to evaluate the situation by talking to the tutor and your son or daughter over time.

 If you’re looking for a Math Tutor in Naperville, Illinois, or the surrounding area, we would be happy to help your son or daughter with their pre algebra, algebra, geometry, trigonometry, statistics along with study tips in taking math tests.
 We specialize in ACT Test PREP; we provide a very strong review of high school math enabling students to reach their highest goal for the ACT composite scores.

-Joan Geyer Kaliher is a certified Illinois teacher, has taught Math in Indian Prairie School District 204 and majored in Math and Science.
-She holds a partial MBA.
+Joan Geyer Kaliher is a certified Illinois teacher, has taught Math in Indian Prairie School District 204; she majored in Math and Science and holds a partial MBA.

-Middle school and high school students from Naperville Central, Naperville North, Metea Valley, Neuqua Valley, Benet Academy, St. Francis, Lisle and Downers Grove High Schools have come to Naperville Tutoring for Math help.
-Students from all surrounding schools are welcome.
+Middle school and high school students from Naperville Central, Naperville North, Metea Valley, Neuqua Valley, Waubonsie, Benet Academy, Joliet Catholic, Montini & St. Francis High Schools, Lisle, Downers Grove, Plainfield & Wheaton High Schools have come to Naperville Tutoring for Math help.
+Students from all surrounding schools are welcome

 To inquire about our math tutoring services and schedule your tutoring sessions please fill in our request form You may also call us at 630.416.6843.